 • Information about UGA resources that support academic success and timely progress to degrees (e.g., tutoring, Academic Coaching, Academic Advising, UGA Libraries and tech lending, Writing Center, DegreeWorks, Career Center),

-• Student well-being, and
+• Information about student well-being, and

-• Information about UGA policies and procedures (e.g., academic honesty).
+• Information about UGA policies and procedures

 TRLS Program Goals

-Although the content of each seminar is unique to each section, faculty should address these goals of the TRLS seminar program:
+Although the content of each seminar is unique to each section, faculty address these goals of the TRLS seminar program:

 1. Introduce transfer students to the importance of learning and academics so that they are engaged in the academic culture of the University.